NYPD cop accused of spying for China heads to trial in the fall

 - JudgeOfficial who presides over court proceedings

-An NYPD officer accused of spying for the Chinese government will head to trial in Brooklyn Federal Court next month, a judge ruled Wednesday.
+NEW YORK — A New York Police Department officer accused of spying for the Chinese government will head to trial in Brooklyn federal court next month, a judge ruled Wednesday.

 Officer Baimadajie Angwang, 35, is accused of using his position as a cop in Queens to infiltrate Tibetan communities in the city and give the Chinese government a glimpse into the inner workings of the NYPD, federal prosecutors allege.